 For Transfer Students:

-Transfer students must have a cumulative 3.0 Grade Point Average (GPA) in all college coursework attempted and must meet freshman requirements if less than 30 semester hours have been completed.
+Transfer students must have a 3.0 Grade Point Average (GPA) in designated courses attempted and must meet freshman requirements if less than 30 semester hours have been completed.
 Transfer students’ performance on all science and nursing courses taken at other institutions must be reviewed upon admission.

 All Lower Division nursing and science requirements must be completed before progressing to the Upper Division.
 Students must apply and be accepted into the Upper Division.
-Progression is competitive, limited to sixteen , and is based on a student’s cumulative seats per year GPA.
+Progression is competitive, limited to 16 , and is based on a student’s GPA in specific courses designated by the USC College of Nursing (see nursing curriculum).
 Once students have entered the Upper Division, they must be full-time, and the courses must be taken in sequence as indicated in the program of study.

 Applicants for the Upper Division must: